-As a student, staff, or faculty of IU School of Nursing (IUSON), you join a leader in online and distance learning.
+As a student, staff, or faculty of IU School of Nursing (IUSON), you join a leader in online and distance-accessible learning.
 The IUSON was one of the first schools at Indiana University to implement web-based learning and has continued to implement innovative teaching and learning strategies to help you reach your educational and research goals.

 No matter how your course is structured, you are sure to develop lifelong relationships with other students and faculty, both near and far.